Jozef Migaš: Early life and career

-From 1973-1978 he studied at the Faculty of Philosophy at the Taras Shevchenko National University of Kyiv.
+From 1973 to 1978 he studied at the Faculty of Philosophy at the Taras Shevchenko National University of Kyiv.
 In 1982, he graduated with a Ph.D.
 Until 1989, he worked as an assistant professor at the Higher Political School of the Central Committee Communist Party of Slovakia in Bratislava, working in party structures at the Slovak Academy of Sciences in Košice.
-In 1989, he became one of the founders of the Democratic Left Party, being a member of the party’s executive committee.
+In 1989, he became one of the founders of the Democratic Left Party, being a member of the party's executive committee.
 In 1993, he switched to diplomatic work, being an adviser to the Embassy of the Slovak Republic in Kyiv.
 In 1995 and 1996, he served as Ambassador Extraordinary and Plenipotentiary of Slovakia to Ukraine.

 National politics

-From 1996-2001, he was Chairman of the Democratic Left Party.
-During this time, he was Chairman Parliament of Slovakia (1998-2002).
+From 1996 to 2001, he was Chairman of the Democratic Left Party.
+During this time, he was Chairman Parliament of Slovakia (1998–2002).
 From 30 October 1998 to 15 June 1999, he was the Acting President of Slovakia, serving after the completion of the presidency of Michal Kováč and the political crisis lasting more than a year.
 In 2003, he completed an internship in foreign policy and improving English in the United States at the American Language Communication Center.